 Hi There, Mortality

 At some point in everyone’s life, there comes a time we are faced with the reality of death.
 With this notion of an inevitable end to life in general, we simultaneously learn about our own mortality.
 It’s a personal matter if someone is prone to giving this much thought, or to avoid it at all costs.
 I personally have been thinking about death all my life.
 Sparked by curiosity rather than morbidity, the subject has always intrigued me.
 And bit by bit, throughout the years, as time left clues in the shape of experiences along the way, I started piecing together what it means to me.
-I started seeing how death gives meaning to life.
+I started to see how death gives meaning to life.

 The first time I was faced with my own mortality was when I was 7 years old.
 My grandmother had passed away.
 I remember asking my mom what that meant, where she went.
 My mother replied, “Well, we all die – we all go to God.
 Your grandmother is in heaven now.”